-Air guitar pricing is the art of making all the right moves, gestures and expressions that go along with the sound track of what everyone in the business wants to hear yet you are not actually doing anything.
+Air guitar pricing is the art of making all the right moves, gestures and expressions that go along with the soundtrack of what everyone in the business wants to hear—but not actually doing anything.

-Air Guitar.
-Part mime artist, part Kabuki theatre, and part too much drinking of the left over red cordial at a kid’s party.
+Air Guitar: Part mime, part Kabuki theatre, and part too much drinking of the leftover red cordial at a kids’ party.

-Every month I come across companies where there are lots of processes, analytics and effort expended to manage pricing with little results.
-It is as if they are miming their way trough the pricing function, playing their very own pricing air guitar.
+Every month I come across companies that have lots of processes, analytics and effort expended to manage pricing with little results.
+It is as if they are miming their way through the pricing function, playing their very own pricing air guitar.

-Air Guitar Pricing Move #1: Issuing a price override reports that nobody reads
+Air Guitar Pricing Move #1: Issuing a price override report that nobody reads

-You know that report that is issued every Monday on the previous week’s transactions.
+You know the report that’s issued every Monday on the previous week’s transactions.
 It shows transaction detail to the SKU or service at a line item level, who the rep was, who made the sale, and the % discount from the regular sell price.
-It is usually sent to about 20 people in the management team.
+It’s usually sent to about 20 people on the management team.

-The problem with this approach is that it looks like what gets reported gets measured, but the only problem is it doesn’t get measured.
+Here’s the problem with this approach: It looks like the data that gets reported is the data that gets measured–but that’s not actually the case.
 In fact, the noise of this report almost becomes spam due to its frequency and lack of context.

-One cement company had set this process up with a Lotus Notes automatic email forwarding to the relevant manager if the discount request was large enough or went over the % threshold limit.
+One cement company had set this process up with a Lotus Notes automatic email that was forwarded to the relevant manager if the discount request was large enough or went over the % threshold limit.
 The largest discount request of 20%+ went to the General Manager of sales and marketing.
-When I asked to see his email inbox of discount authorisation requests I counted no fewer than 45 individual emails all with 500+ words of explanations and details of the situation.
+When I asked to see his email inbox of discount authorisation requests, I counted no fewer than 45 individual emails–all with 500+ words of explanations and details of the situation.
 These emails had not been read and were over 5 days old.
-This was just 2 weeks’ worth of requests.
-I.e. the sign off process just become a rubber stamp and no real control or oversight is exercised.
+This was just two weeks’ worth of requests.
+The sign off process had just become a rubber stamp and no real control or oversight exercised.

 - The reps learn to game the system to get discount approvals

-- The managers are too busy to really review each discount request and so just approve the request with limited time to evaluate the request.
+- The managers are too busy to really review each discount request and so just approve the request with limited time to evaluate it.